 8. Leak-Proof Travel Mug

-Bring a leak proof travel mug will prevent having to make multiple trips to the cafe or pool deck (where most beverage stations are located) for a cup of coffee, juice or water.
+Cruising with a leakproof stainless steel travel mug will prevent having to make multiple trips to the cafe or pool deck (where most beverage stations are located) for a cup of coffee, juice or water.

 Just fill it up at the beginning of the day and you’ll save yourself from burning your fingers (they normally have paper cups on cruise ships) and walking up and down the stairs over and over again.